peterron03/InventoryService/README.md

 ```
 Now, I understand what some of you might be thinking if you know anything about InventoryService, and you're right.
 Using the `:CreateInventory` function isn't necessary, as making changes to inventories automatically creates one if it doesn't already exist.
 However, it's optional to use for better organization and overall ease if you'd like.

 Either way, with the inventory created, making changes to it is super easy.
 Below is an example of adding a new sword to the inventory after a player tries to buy it, using a RemoteEvent and a Currency leaderstat.
+(Note: If you'd like a Currency system as well, you can check out my [CurrencyService](https://github.com/peterron03/CurrencyService), which is set up a lot like InventoryService and works well with it.)
 ```lua
 -- RemoteEvent to buy an item: local RemoteEvent = somewhere.RemoteEvent